tyconsulting/blog.tyang.github.io/_posts/2014-10-04-updated-configmgr-2012-r2-client-management-pack-version-1-2-0-0.md

 For More information about OpsMgr RunAs account and profile, please refer to: <a href="http://technet.microsoft.com/en-us/library/hh212714.aspx">http://technet.microsoft.com/en-us/library/hh212714.aspx</a>

-<b>Note:</b> When assigning a RunAs Account to the “ConfigMgr 2012 Client Local Administrator RunAs Account” profile, you will receive an error as below:
+<b>Note:</b> When assigning a RunAs Account to the "ConfigMgr 2012 Client Local Administrator RunAs Account" profile, you will receive an error as below:

 <a href="http://blog.tyang.org/wp-content/uploads/2014/10/image3.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/10/image_thumb3.png" alt="image" width="500" height="407" border="0" /></a>

-Please refer to the MP documentation section “14.3 Error Received when Adding RunAs Account to the RunAs Profile” for instruction on fixing this error.
+Please refer to the MP documentation section "14.3 Error Received when Adding RunAs Account to the RunAs Profile" for instruction on fixing this error.
 <h3>New Rule: Missing Cache Content Removal Rule</h3>
 This rule runs every 4 hours by default and checks if any registered ConfigMgr 2012 Client cache content has been deleted from the file system.
 When obsolete cache content is detected, this rule will remove the cache content entry from ConfigMgr 2012 client via WMI and generates an informational alert with the details of the missing cache content: